Introduction to Myoelectric Prostheses

 You can read more about them in our article, “Introduction to Electric Terminal Devices.”

 Elbows have the job of helping to pre-position the terminal device in space.
 When a person does not have the strength or ability required to operate a body powered elbow, an electric elbow can be used because they still just need electrodes on the surface of the skin to control the movement of the elbow.
 Some elbows are even capable of lifting quite heavy loads and holding them to make carrying things over the forearm much easier.
 Each elbow has specific features that may be important to you and needed to maximize your outcome potential.
+You can learn more in our article, "Accomplishing More with Prosthetic Elbows."
 There are several elbows on the market including:

 - UtahArm 3+ (pictured below)